corpnewt/CorpBot.py/README.md

 	   └─ Removes a role from the user role system (admin only).
 	  $remrole [role]
 	   └─ Removes a role from the user role list from your roles.
+	  $rradd [role_name_or_id]
+	   └─ Adds a new role to the reaction roles list.
+	  $rrclear
+	   └─ Removes the message to watch for user reaction roles, as well as all roles an...
+	  $rrdel [role_name_or_id]
+	   └─ Removes the passed role from the reaction roles list (bot-admin only).
+	  $rrlist
+	   └─ Lists the current reaction roles and their corresponding reactions (bot-admin...
+	  $rrmessage [message_url]
+	   └─ Gets or sets the message to watch for user reaction roles (bot-admin only).
+	  $rrtoggle [yes_no]
+	   └─ Sets whether or not reaction messages will toggle roles - or only add them (b...
 	  $setrole [role]
 	   └─ Sets your role from the user role list.
 You can only have one at a time.
 	  $urblock [member]